Does the Lowest Bid Win the Contract? | Advice From Bidding Experts

 In most cases, agencies award contracts to the lowest bidder.
 “Lowest bidder” is a clear-cut term.
 So, in cases where a product is quoted the lowest against its competitors, the bid will be awarded to that company.

 However, in most cases, within the issuer’s guidelines mandates will further require that the award go to the “lowest responsive and responsible bidder.”
 You might have just reread that statement a second or third time.
 This terminology is how the lowest bidders are not always the chosen winners.
 Let us break down the terminology:

 A contractor, business entity, or individual who has submitted a bid or proposal that fully conforms in all material respects to the Invitation for Bids (IFB)/Request for Proposals (RFP) and all of its requirements, including all form and substance — NIGP Institute for Public Procurement

 So, a “responsive bidder” means that the bidder has completed all the forms and requirements outlined within the RFP.
 Any deviation from the outlined requirements would be considered a non-responsive bid.
-For you, the vendor, it is important to review the RFP with a fine comb and highlight any requirements requested from the agency.
-When the procurement team reviews each requirement, you are guaranteed more points when your response is considered fully compliant.
+For you, the vendor, it’s important to review the RFP with a fine-tooth comb.
+This way you can highlight any requirements requested from the agency.
+When the procurement team reviews each requirement, you’re guaranteed more points when your response is considered fully compliant.